citp/privacy-policy-historical/w/ww/wwe/wwesm.com.md

  **Worldwide Transfers and Processing of Personal Information**

 All Personal Information that WWE collects at our websites is transferred to, and accessed from, jurisdictions including the United States.
-By using this website and/or by submitting Personal Information to this website, you consent to having your information transferred to, and accessed from, any location worldwide, including the United States.
+By using our websites and/or by submitting Personal Information to these websites, you consent to having your information transferred to, and accessed from, any location worldwide, including the United States.
 You also consent to having your Personal Information processed and maintained in any location worldwide, including the United States.
 You acknowledge that other jurisdictions may have laws that are different than the law of your home country.

  **How We Use Your Information**